UliGall/paper-TeSC/README.md

 ## Overview
 ![High-Level  Structure.
 The  system  fully  relies  on  the  TLS  PKI  and  partly  relies  on  the  DNS  and  Certificate  Transparency  to  verify  TLS  endorsed Smart Contracts.](img/overview.png "TeSC Overview")
+High-Level  Structure.
+The  system  fully  relies  on  the  TLS  PKI  and  partly  relies  on  the  DNS  and  Certificate  Transparency  to  verify  TLS  endorsed Smart Contracts.

 ## Interface